adiman9/ParallaxProvider/README.md

 ## Feature ideas

 - [ ] Use a custom html attribute that will tell the library to grab a reference to it instead of having to do `document.querySelector` in the client code.
 - [ ] Provide built in tweening helpers
+- [ ] Ability to add new modules after the library has been instantiated.

 ## Contributing